jnwhalen/DS-202-Final-Project-Actual/FINAL.md

 pay better, what will get you a job, and what majors women tend to gravitate towards.
 Being college students, we see stereotypes and assumptions like this everywhere, but are any of them actually true?
+What major should you choose if you want to be paid well and have the most job security?

 \##Data